Regulus: Observation

 Regulus is 0.465 degrees from the ecliptic, the closest of the bright stars, and is often occulted by the Moon.
 This occurs in spates every 9.3 years, due to lunar precession.
-The last spate was around 2017, with occultations every month from December 2016 till July 2017, each one limited to certain areas on Earth.
+The last spate was in 2026, each one limited to certain areas on Earth.

+The moon moving in front of Regulus as seen on February 2nd 2026 from Newark, Delaware.

 Occultations by Mercury and Venus are possible but rare, as are occultations by asteroids.
-Seven other stars which have a Bayer designation are less than 0.9° from the ecliptic -- the next brightest of these is δ (Delta) Geminorum, of magnitude +3.53.
+Seven other stars which have a Bayer designation are less than 0.9° from the ecliptic—the next brightest of these is δ (Delta) Geminorum, of magnitude +3.53.

 The last occultation of Regulus by a planet was on July 7, 1959, by Venus.
 The next will occur on October 1, 2044, also by Venus.
 Other planets will not occult Regulus over the next few millennia because of their node positions.
 An occultation of Regulus by the asteroid 166 Rhodope was filmed in Italy on October 19, 2005.
 Differential bending of light was measured to be consistent with general relativity.
 Regulus was occulted by the asteroid 163 Erigone in the early morning of March 20, 2014.
 The center of the shadow path passed through New York and eastern Ontario, but no one is known to have seen it, due to cloud cover.
 The International Occultation Timing Association recorded no observations at all.

 Although best seen in the evening in the northern hemisphere's late winter and spring, Regulus appears at some time of night throughout the year except for about a month (depending on ability to compensate for the Sun's glare, ideally done so in twilight) on either side of August 22–24, when the Sun is too close.
 The star can be viewed the whole night, crossing the sky, in late February.
 Regulus passes through SOHO's LASCO C3 every August.

 For Earth observers, the heliacal rising (pre-sunrise appearance) of Regulus occurs late in the first week of September, or in the second week.
 Every 8 years, Venus passes very near the star system around or a few days before the heliacal rising, as on 5 September 2022 (the superior conjunction of Venus happens about two days earlier with each turn of its 8-year cycle, so as this cycle continues Venus will more definitely pass Regulus before the star's heliacal rising).